pkarsy/AutomaticSchoolBellTimer/README.md

 - Dual tape, hot glue, or anything you prefer to fix things inside the box.

 ### Step 7.
 Assembling the circuit NEED WORK TODO
-For the usb cable you will neet to open a hole like this and then use some Hot glue/Epoxy putty to fix the cable inside the hole.
+For the usb cable you will neet to open a hole like this and then use some Hot glue/Epoxy to fix the cable inside the hole.
 TODO photo
 Check the assembled box
 Connect the USB cable with the PC and check the functionality of the module.
 If you have not set the taimetable parameters yet, probably this is a good time to do so.